u12206050/directus-extension-role-chooser/README.md

 ### Setup required permissions

-Add the following permissions to the specified collections for every role
+Add the following permissions to the specified collections for every role This is too allow users to actually view the roles they can choose from, and ensure a user can only update their role to one that they have been assigned.

  - ```
    - collection: user_roles